Tearran/its-fbcp/README.md

 its-fbcp
 Setup for [juj](https://github.com/juj)'s [fbcp-ili9341](https://github.com/juj/fbcp-ili9341) Fast Display Frambuffer

-Here is a [Full example](https://github.com/Tearran/its-fbcp/edit/main/fbcp-gamepi13/README.md) of what to type to build and run, if you have the
+Here is Full examples of what to type to build and run, if you have the

 - Waveshare:
   - [ 1.3inch LCD HAT ] - [Full example](https://github.com/Tearran/its-fbcp/edit/main/fbcp-gamepi13/README.md)